 While on a routine mission, Cmdr.
 Pete Mathews (Kenneth Tobey) runs into trouble when his submarine is nearly sunk by an unknown creature.
 Back at base in Pearl Harbor, Dr. John Carter (Donald Curtis) and Professor Lesley Joyce (Faith Domergue) identify the beast as a giant octopus from the nether reaches of Mindanao Deep, which has been awakened by nearby nuclear testing.
 Radioactive and monstrously huge, the rampaging leviathan is heading toward the North American Pacific Coast.
 This video also features a preview of third wave feminism with a mild rebuttal found in the dialogue.

 This is just a cool old 1950's monster film that was crawling around my hard drive and I decided to upload it.
-I will upload more like it on a regular basis under the title "Creature Feature Fridays".
-The Synopsis of the film goes like this while investigating a series of mysterious deaths, Sergeant Ben Peterson (James Whitmore) finds a young girl (Sandy Descher) who is unable to speak.
+I will upload more like it on a regular basis under the tag "Creature Feature Fridays".
+The Synopsis of the film goes as follows: While investigating a series of mysterious deaths, Sergeant Ben Peterson (James Whitmore) finds a young girl (Sandy Descher) who is unable to speak.
 As Peterson joins forces with FBI agent Robert Graham (James Arness) and scientist Dr. Harold Medford (Edmund Gwenn), he discovers that all the incidents are due to giant ants that have been mutated by atomic radiation.
 Peterson and Graham, with the aid of the military, attempt to find the queen ants and destroy the nests before the danger spreads.

 The most Honorable Otoya Yamaguchi is his moment of Glory slaying the Japanese Communist Politician Inejiro Asanuma with a yoroi-dōshi, (a traditional sword wielded by the samurai of old) while speaking in a televised political debate in Tokyo.
 His violent death occurred in graphic detail on national television across all of Japan.
 Less than three weeks after the successful assassination, while being held in a juvenile detention facility, Yamaguchi mixed toothpaste with water and wrote on his cell wall,